VPDC

 • Swollen glands (enlarged lymph nodes) in the neck

-Diphtheria makes a toxin that kills healthy tissues in the respiratory system.
-Within two to three days, the dead tissue forms a thick, gray coating that can build up in the throat or nose.”
-It can cover tissues in the nose, tonsils, voice box, and throat, making it very hard to breathe and swallow.
+The bacteria produce a toxin that destroys healthy tissues in the respiratory system.
+Within two to three days, a thick gray coating may form in the nose or throat.
+This coating can cover tissues in the nose, tonsils, voice box, or throat and make it very hard to breathe and swallow.

-If the toxin gets into the blood stream, it can cause heart, nerve, and kidney damage.
-Severe diphtheria can result in difficulty breathing, heart failure, paralysis, or death.
+If the toxin spreads through the blood, it can damage the heart, nerves, and kidneys.
+Severe illness can lead to breathing problems, heart failure, paralysis, or death.

 Skin diphtheria